ujjwal-2001/ujjwal-2001/README.md

 <!-- Short Bio -->
 <!-- </samp> for  -->
-I am a MTech.
-Electronic Systems Engineering 2023-25 student at IISc Bangalore.
-I have completed my B. Tech. in Electronics & Communication Engineering from NIT Hamirpur in 2023.
+I am a MTech Electronic Systems Engineering 2023-25 student at IISc Bangalore.
+I have completed my BTech in Electronics & Communication Engineering from NIT Hamirpur in 2023.
 I am a VLSI enthusiast and I am looking for job opportunities in VLSI industry, specifically in Digital domain.
 <!-- Tech Stack -->

 <h2>Tech Stack</h2>